 - Co-morbid treatment for select medical conditions

-- Treatment of co-occurring substance use disorders, including substance use counseling, detoxification and initiation of medication assisted treatment for opiate use disorders
+- Treatment of co-occurring substance use disorders, including substance use counseling, detoxification and initiation of medication assisted treatment

 - Financial eligibility screening and benefits enrollment